LEARNAcademy/syllabus/ruby/inheritance.md

 **Story**: As a developer, I can give my Animal an `age` of 0 upon creation.

-**Story**: As a developer, I can age my Animal up 1 year at a time.
+**Story**: As a developer, I can age my Animal up one year at a time.

 **Story**: As a developer, I can return my Animal's `age`, as well as if they're `alive`.
 **Hint**: Use `attr_accessor` as well as an `initialize` method.